geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 At this point we are almost halfway there.
 Our aim is to minimize the projection functional using a (possibly constrained) minimization algorithm.
-If we want to use high quality off-the-shelf least squared solvers, we need two things: first we need to calculate the residual vector $$\boldsymbol{r}_w$$.
+If we want to use high quality off-the-shelf least squared solvers, we typically need two things: first we need to calculate the residual vector $$\boldsymbol{r}_w$$.
 This requires us to solve the linear system in a numerically feasible manner to obtain $$\boldsymbol{\hat{c}}(\boldsymbol{\alpha})$$ for a given $$\boldsymbol{\alpha}$$.
 Secondly, we need